If you haven’t bought or sold a home in the past few years, it may surprise you to see just how much the sales environment has been changing.

-In a word, the current technologies can be described as just plain cool.
+But many realtors haven’t stopped there.
+The industry has also been using virtual reality to show buyers properties from their own perspective.
 “Instead of trying to imagine their dream home from a two-dimensional floor plan drawing, virtual reality lets real estate buyers experience the property from every vantage point, inside and out,” says Dogu Taskiran, CEO of the Vancouver-based virtual reality tour creator Stambol Studios.
 Because of the technology, “clients can examine properties in a more fun and engaging way.”

 In addition, the tours are often available via a mobile device, which can be more immersive when used with a specially-designed headset.
 Without the headset, the tour will appear as augmented—instead of as virtual-reality.

-Partly to encourage adoption of the technology, “people are giving inexpensive headsets away as a promo,” says Bharat Ahluwalia, a former member of the Microsoft HoloLens team who later founded Seattle-based Z-Axon, which creates augmented and virtual reality solutions for the real estate market.
+To help encourage adoption of the technology, “people are giving inexpensive headsets away as a promo,” says Bharat Ahluwalia, a former member of the Microsoft HoloLens team who later founded Seattle-based Z-Axon, which creates augmented and virtual reality solutions for the real estate market.
 “It’s easy to build a solution where you plug in a $10 to $20 headset so you can view [the tour] in virtual reality.”

-Who’s Using Virtual Reality Tours?
+Who’s Going on Virtual Real Estate Tours?